clairefuzzyelephant/clarity-eats/src/blog/koreaDay1.md

     />
 </div>

-Dinner ended up being KBBQ, our first "real" Korean meal in Korea I suppose.
-It was surprisingly inexpensive considering the amount of meat that we consumed (probably ended up being less than 15 USD per person?) and the server did all the cooking for us.
-Overall I thoroughly enjoyed it and we spent an hour or two walking up and down the streets of Gangnam absorbing the city-at-night vibes and munching on convenience store ice cream.
+Dinner ended up being KBBQ at Cheongpyeong (청평숯불갈비), our first "real" Korean meal in Korea... at last.
+It was surprisingly inexpensive considering the quality and the amount of meat that we consumed (probably ended up being less than 15 USD per person?) and the server did all the cooking for us, which was fantastic.
+Afterwards we spent an hour or two walking up and down the streets of Gangnam absorbing the chaotic and lively city-at-night vibes and munching (licking?) on convenience store ice cream bars.

 <div>
     <img src="../images/IMG_2800.jpg"